-Through the Examination process, the patent examiner ant the patent owners patent attorney will engage in an exchange of correspondence that can be seen as a negotiation process between the patent attorney and the USPTO to negotiate a scope of the patent.
+Through the Examination process, the patent examiner, the patent owners and the IP law firm will engage in an exchange of correspondence that can be seen as a negotiation process between the patent attorney and the USPTO to negotiate a scope of the patent.

 If the negotiation results in agreement, then the patent will issue.
 If the negotiation does not result in an agreement as to patentability, the inventor may seek to appeal the decision to the Patent Trial and Appeal Board (PTAB).
 While most patent applications do not result in an appeal, it is important to note that decisions from the PTAB ultimately can be appealed the Federal Courts all the way to the Supreme Court of the United States.

 Current statistics show that approximately 52% of patents applications are eventually granted.